kendallw763/CRUD-Module/README.md

     replaceOne = list(self.collection.replaceMany()) - Replaces multiple documents.
     queryCount = query - Counts how many queries are within the database curently.

 ## Delete - The last bit of functionality in the code for users is not delete any information that may not be needed...
-Or, if one makes a mistake when inserting queries
+Or, if one makes a mistake when inserting queries.
     deleteOne = list(self.collection.deleteOne()) - Deletes a single document.
     deleteMany = list(seld.collection.deleteMany()) - Deletes multiple documents.

 ## Resources
-CS 340 Jupyter Notebook in Apporto (Virtual Lab) Tutorial PDF CS 340 Dashboard Specifications Document PDF
+CS 340 Jupyter Notebook in Apporto (Virtual Lab) Tutorial PDF.
+CS 340 Dashboard Specifications Document PDF.
-CS 340 Mongo in Apporto (Virtual Lab) Tutorial PDF Headfirst Python
+CS 340 Mongo in Apporto (Virtual Lab) Tutorial PDF.
+Headfirst Python.